If you live with depression, you or others may think you’re lazy. But using labels doesn’t help.

 You’re not alone in asking these questions.
 It’s natural to wonder why you’re having a hard time completing any tasks.

-But learning the difference between what some people call laziness and the signs of depression is important and may help you get the support you need.
+But learning the difference between laziness and the signs of depression is important and may help you get the support you need.

 Laziness isn’t a formal symptom of any type of depression.

 “There are many symptoms of depression that can mirror what we have come to believe is laziness,” says Ernesto N. Lira de la Rosa, PhD, a psychologist on the Media Advisory Group at Hope for Depression Research Foundation.

 According to Lira de la Rosa, some of these symptoms that may be confused with laziness are: